brucemack/brucemack.github.io/ampersand/index.md

 ## Performance/Speeds-And-Feeds

-I've not done a huge amount of performance testing/tuning so far.
 Here's [a link to a discussion on the ASL forum](https://community.allstarlink.org/t/asl3-with-large-number-of-connections/24202) that talks about the different factors that come up with large Asterisk systems.
 The question of scalability will certainly come up so here are some notes that are relevant.